exonum/exonum-doc/src/get-started/java-binding.md

 Currently Java Binding includes the following built-in services:

 - [**Supervisor Service.**][supervisor-service]
-  The Supervisor service is the main service of the Exonum.
+  The Supervisor service is the main service of Exonum.
 It is capable of deploying and starting new services.

 - [**Anchoring Service.**](../advanced/bitcoin-anchoring.md)